-Even CBD, which is broadly legal and available in the United States, has special regulations, especially when it comes to CBD health claims.
+Even CBD advertising, which is broadly legal and available in the United States, has special regulations, especially when it comes to health claims.

 Because of this, some traditional advertising methods and networks are not available to cannabis business.
 So, I’ve put together this list of cannabis advertising networks and marketing resources. (please get in touch if I’ve missed one!)

 I’ve divided the page into display, native, and affiliate networks, though there is some overlap between these categories.